keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 [^25]:	Ibid.

-[^26]:	Dr. Merzenich’s research was used to create brainHQ and I use an app called Brainwell.
+[^26]:	Dr. Merzenich’s research was used to create brainHQ.
+I use an app called Brainwell.
 You can live your best life though and pick what works for you.

 [^27]:	Ibid.